justtheimpaler/debbie/README.md

 Debbie implements three commands:

-- `mvn debbie:build`: to populate the database schema.
+- `build`: to populate the database schema.
-- `mvn debbie:clean`: to clean the database schema.
+- `clean`: to clean the database schema.
-- `mvn debbie:rebuild`: to clean and build the database schema.
+- `rebuild`: to clean and build the database schema.

+From Maven they take the form: `mvn debbie:build`, `mvn debbie:clean`, or `mvn debbie:rebuild` respectively.

+There are also three corresponding Ant tasks for them.

 ## Versioning

+Debbie supports database evolution over time with the use of separate folders for each version.

+This is an optional feature.
+A basic project can have a single folder (e.g. `1.0.0`) where all the database source code will be stored.

 When building the database, Debbie will run all `build.sql` files in the source code until the specified version.
 When cleaning the database, Debbie will execute all `clean.sql` files from the target version down to the initial version, in reverse order.
 For example, if the source